 Tanzania - Market OverviewTanzania - Market Overview

-Overall, the partner states that make up the East African Community (EAC) – a regional intergovernmental organization consisting of Burundi, Kenya, Rwanda, Tanzania, and Uganda – registered 6.2 percent growth in 2004-2013 (source: World Economic Outlook, IMF).
-The average inflation for the EAC in the second quarter of 2015 was 4.5 percent.
-Tanzania’s main trading partners are China, India, the European Union (EU) and neighboring Southern African Development Community (SADC) and EAC countries.
-Tanzania’s exports to the United States are dominated by agricultural commodities, minerals, and textiles while imports from the United States include wheat, agricultural and transport equipment, chemicals, used clothes, and machinery.
+Tanzania’s main trading partners are China, India, the European Union (EU) and neighboring Southern African Development Community (SADC) and East African Community (EAC) countries.
+Tanzania’s exports to the United States are dominated by agricultural commodities, minerals, and textiles while imports from the United States include wheat, agricultural and transport equipment, chemicals, used clothing, and machinery.

 Tanzania has abundant natural resources with productive use implications for agriculture, mining, energy, and tourism.
-The country has 44 million hectares of arable fertile land with only about 21 percent currently under cultivation.
-Resources include diamonds, gemstones, gold, coal, iron, nickel, forest products, domesticated livestock, wildlife, fishers and marine resources, natural gas, and possibly oil.
+The country has 44 million hectares of arable fertile land with only about 33 percent currently under cultivation.
+Resources include diamonds, gemstones, gold, coal, iron, uranium, helium, graphite, nickel, forest products, domesticated livestock, wildlife, fish and marine resources, natural gas, and oil.
 Primary exports in terms of value include gold and tobacco, while key imports are capital and consumer goods.

-Most of Tanzania’s land mass consists of the inland plateau rising gently from the coastal belt and stretching 1,000 kilometers, with three major islands along the Indian Ocean – Unguja and Pemba (which makeup Zanzibar) and Mafia.
+Most of Tanzania’s land mass consists of the inland plateau rising gently from the coastal belt and stretching 1,000 kilometers, with three major islands along the Indian Ocean – Unguja and Pemba Islands (Zanzibar) and Mafia.
 These great East African lakes—Victoria, Tanganyika and Nyasa—are partly within Tanzania.
-The country has the African Rift Valley with impressive natural features including the Ngorongoro crater and Lake Manyara, Mount Kilimanjaro (the highest peak in Africa) and several rivers and streams with clean water and hydroelectric potential.
+The country has the African Rift Valley with impressive natural features including the Ngorongoro Crater, Lake Manyara, Mount Kilimanjaro (the highest peak in Africa) and rivers and streams with clean water and hydroelectric potential.

 Tanzania Trade Development and Promotion